 Meade DS-16 Equatorial Newtonian Telescope

-My current telescope is the Meade DS-16 Newtonian Reflector on its German Equatorial pier mount.
+My recent telescope is the Meade DS-16 Newtonian Reflector on its German Equatorial pier mount.
 The DS-16 has a 16″ parabolic mirror of focal ratio f/4.5.
 The DS-16 has both RA and DEC drives but are not in use due to the heavy tube.
 The DS-16 has a 2″ focuser (all metal), a 1.25″ to 2″ eyepiece adapter, and a 50mm finder.
 The DS-16 weighs in at around 240 lbs.
 Although the DS-16 also has large metal setting circles to aid in manually finding objects I do not use these as all my objects are found by memory and star hopping.

 From the picture you will notice I have added rotating rings to the telescope.
 When I first used the scope the eyepiece was in a fixed position which meant I lost half of my variable star fields.
 The whole tube and eyepiece now rotates 360 degrees.